Should the Risk of Danger Keep Me From Doing Missions?

 I'm assuming you mean danger for both of you, not like you're going to put your wife at risk while you have a nice, secure position.
 If that's what you mean then you're selfish and you shouldn't be in missions at all.

 But if you mean, "Should I consider a calling on my life that brings me, my wife, my children into risk?"
-I would say, "Yes," because, if everybody goes that route the Great Commission will never be finished.
+I would say, "Yes," because if you don't — if everybody went that route — the Great Commission will never be finished.

 Unless you say it should only be finished by single people.
 "Let's let the single people suffer.
 We married people, we won't suffer.
 We marry and then escape suffering."
 I don't think that's the way the New Testament reads.